Force over Distance: Faster than Light

 Chloe is why there won’t be another mutiny.
 Chloe is why.

 Young shakes his head.
 “From the door to the central platform, where we are, is accessible to the Science Team.
-For now, no one uses the other bridges, or goes beyond this monitoring station.
-No one comes here alone, for the time being.”
+For now, no one uses the other bridges or goes beyond this monitoring station.
+No one comes here alone.”

-“Maybe, sir, at some point, once we fully assess risks, maybe we could open it up.
-Even just occasionally, for people to take a look.
-Every so often.”
+“Maybe, sir, at some point, once we do a full risk assessment, maybe we could open it up.
+Just occasionally.
+For people to take a look.”

 “Sundays?”
-Young says, giving him a hint of a smile.
+Young says, with the hint of a smile.

 “I didn’t say that, sir,” Matt replies.
 “But, uh, there is a small group of us, who meet.
 Might be nice, once and a while, to do it someplace like this.”

-“We’ll consider it, lieutenant.”
+“I’ll consider it, lieutenant.”
 Young’s eyes are still on Rush.
-The scientist is sitting on the floor.
-His feet are crossed at the ankles.
-He’s looking up at Chloe as they go back and forth in Ancient.
-Just a few words each way; call and response, like Matt remembers from church.
+The scientist sits on the floor, his feet crossed at the ankles.
+He looks up at Chloe as they clear systems in Ancient.
+Just a few words each way: call and response, like Matt remembers from church.

 “You understand what they’re saying?”
 Young asks.

 “She’s naming parts of the drive.
-He’s calling back something mathematical,” Matt replies.
+He’s calling back something mathematical.”
+Matt shrugs.
 “She’s been teaching me a little, but not so much I can follow equations.”

 Young nods.